-Using the statistics data you can easily track the resources consumption of your application, thus analyze and predict your future spends and, as a result, be able to choose the best way to manage your environment.
+Using the statistics data you can easily track the resources consumption of your application (hover over for the details on a particular time frame), thus analyze and predict your future spends and, as a result, be able to choose the best way to manage your environment.
 For even more convenience, you can configure the set of load alerts to be notified about the consumption level growth or wane to the specified percentage via email.
 This can greatly help you to save your money!

 I/O Usage Monitoring

 The Input/Output Operations per Second amount monitoring is the very common and popular storage measurement method, which helps to analyze the container’s efficiency based on its ability to handle a particular number of read and write operations simultaneously without the performance degradation.

 1. IOPS data is shown within the Disk statistics section by means of the second axis to the right of the graph (we’ve disabled all the rest of sections to concentrate on the information we are actually interesting in):

 Obviously, the more operations are handled - the higher the system load is.
 Thus, to avoid the hardware efficiency degradation, the allowed IOPS amount is limited - the appropriate threshold (defined by your hosting provider) is marked with the red dotted line at the top of the graph.

 Reaching this point implies that the performance of your container can be negatively affected, so it is needed to enlarge the number of servers used or to optimize the application itself.

 2. Upon hovering over the particular point at the Disk/IOPS graph, you’ll see the popup tooltip with the following details:

 - date and time of the gathered stats